franher/bauta-hands-on/README.md

 - npm version greater or equal than 6.x (recommended 8.x).
 - Local Postgres DB for chapter 6.

+## Table of context

+1. Getting started!
+2. Hello World! with Bauta.js & Fastify.
+3. Getting a list of pokémon & Fastify validation & serialization.
+4. Consuming [PokéAPI](https://pokeapi.co/) with `bautajs-rest-datasource` & digging into Bauta.js `pipe` and `step` functions.
+5. Using Bauta.js decorators: `parallelMap` & `cache`.
+6. Adding a `POST` endpoint to our Pokémon API & using Fastify hook & using Fastify postgres plugin.

 ## Step by step hands-on

 ## Chapter 1 - Getting started